-- Developing her first sense - touch.
-This week she can respond to the touch on her lips and cheeks.
+- She's developing the first of the five senses – touch – and can respond to touch on her lips and cheeks.

-- In her little ear, the middle part that's in charge of balance is formed.
+- In her ears, the middle part that's in charge of balance is formed.

-- Her legs are getting longer and she has recognisable shoulders and elbows.
-The hands are looking less webbed and more like they've got fingers.
+- Her legs and arms are getting longer and she has recognisable shoulders and elbows.

-- Her stomach is forming, firstly as a bulge in the tube that will develop into her digestive system.
-Her intestines are growing, too.
+- The stomach is forming, beginning as just a bulge in the tube that will one day develop into her digestive system.

 - She has little teeth buds, but her first teeth won't usually appear for four to six months after birth.